By Nathan Lesser Published August 31, 2022

 It is widely acknowledged that American cities are facing a housing crisis.
 Forty million Americans now spend what the Department of Housing and Urban Development considers to be an unaffordable amount (30 percent of income or more) on housing.
 The average rent for a studio apartment now exceeds $1,700 in Chicago, $2,000 in Boston and Washington D.C. and $3,000 in New York and San Francisco.

 By Dylan Nezaj Published May 6, 2018

-Amidst China’s continuing efforts to achieve the status of a global economic superpower, the Trump administration is focusing its efforts on reinvigorating a dying coal industry.
-In so doing, Trump is further enabling China to outcompete and surpass the US as the leader in the development of the energy sources of the future.
+Amidst China’s continuing efforts to achieve the status of a global economic superpower, the U.S. federal government is trying reinvigorating the coal industry.
+In so doing, the U.S. in losing the race to clean energy leadership.

 By Brad DeSanctis Published May 6, 2018

 American political discourse is saturated with policy issues, from gun policy to abortion, tax reform to healthcare, immigration to foreign policy.
 But one realm of policy stands out from the rest.
 Left unaddressed, it is slowly killing the core ethos of America: the American dream.
 The problem is economic inequality.